bhbmaster/rhood/README.md

 Sidenote: saving and loading only makes sense if you also use --info/-i option
 Sidenote: -s is short for --save, -l is short for --load

-## GENERATE ORDER CSVs
+## GENERATE CSVs

-The --csv or -c option save all of the stock, crypto and options orders into CSV files.
+The --csv or -c option save all of the stock, crypto and options orders + open positions + profits into CSV files.
 It saves the data as its recieved from the API.
 This can be loaded from saved orders (with --load option) file or directly from API (with out --load option).

-    python rhood.py --info --load --csv
+    python rhood.py --info --csv

+To save all profile data use the --profile-csv switch

+    python rhood.py --info --profile-csv         # save profile info to csvs python rhood.py --info --profile-csv --csv   # save profile info & stock orders + open positions + profits to csv

 ## EXTRA INFORMATION ABOUT ORDERS